usethesource/rascal-website/docs/Recipes/Languages/Lisra/Runtime/index.md

 * ❶  The data type `Lval` takes care of the representation of Lisp values.
-    It covers integers, atoms, lists and closures (the representation of a functions and the context in which it will be executed).
+    It covers integers, atoms, lists and closures (the representation of a function and the context in which it will be executed).

 * ❷  A `Scope` describes the binding of several related variables to their value.